 Administering an estate can be an overwhelming task involving complexity and considerations which often fall on an individual or individuals still in the process of grieving.
-Our professional and compassionate estate lawyers aim to assist executors with the smooth administration of the deceased estate quickly, painlessly and cost effectively.
+Our professional and compassionate Gold Coast Estate Lawyers aim to assist executors with the smooth administration of the deceased estate quickly, painlessly and cost effectively.

 In simple terms, administration of the estate involves calling in all assets of the estate, paying out estate debts and thereafter the distribution of the estate assets to the beneficiaries either in accordance with the provisions of the deceased will or in accordance with the rules of intestacy.

 Duties of an Executor